afuamensah/databasemgmt/README.md

 #### specs.docx
 Describes what the professor required of me to do, separated into different sections.

+#### datafiles.docx
+The tables that I used to convert them into SQL.

 #### project.sql
 My work, tied into one SQL file.
 Each part is sectioned off by number.